 How to Make Healthy Pesto Pasta

-Salt your pasta water: As the saying goes ‘salt the pot, not the pasta’.
-When you salt your water – just as it is coming to a boil – and then cook your pasta in the salted water, it will absorb the salt and add that extra touch of flavor to your pasta dinner recipe!
+• Salt your pasta water: When you salt your water and then cook your pasta in it, it will absorb the salt and add that extra touch of flavor to your dish.

-• Protein: For added protein, throw in some grilled shrimp skewers or baked turkey meatballs.
+• Protein: For added protein, throw in some grilled shrimp, turkey meatballs, fried tofu or add sliced baked chicken breast.

 • Veggies: Instead of, or in addition to, the broccoli, you can add in some kale, bell peppers, zucchini, and mushrooms.